Barrier games are a fun and interactive way to practice speech, receptive and expressive communication skills, and social skills.

 At the end of the game, the goal is for everyone’s materials to be set up the same way.

-Some examples of things you can work in include:
+Some examples of things you can work on include:

 Barrier Game Printables

-I’ve created various printables that you can use to play barrier games with your kiddo.
-Click on any of the thumbnails below to download the printable PDF so you can create your game.
+I’ve created several printables that you can use to play barrier games with your child.
+You can download the barrier game bundle here.